cchitsiang/awesome-stars/README.md

 - [coze-dev/coze-studio](https://github.com/coze-dev/coze-studio) - An AI agent development platform with all-in-one visual tools, simplifying agent creation, debugging, and deployment like never before.
 Coze your way to AI Agent creation.
 - [superagent-ai/vibekit](https://github.com/superagent-ai/vibekit) - Run Claude Code, Gemini, Codex — or any coding agent — in a clean, isolated sandbox with sensitive data redaction and observability baked in.
 - [wundergraph/cosmo](https://github.com/wundergraph/cosmo) - The open-source solution to building, maintaining, and collaborating on GraphQL Federation at Scale.
 The alternative to Apollo Studio and GraphOS.
-- [getAsterisk/gooey](https://github.com/getAsterisk/gooey) - A powerful GUI app and Toolkit for Claude Code - Create custom agents, manage interactive Claude Code sessions, run secure background agents, and more.
+- [getAsterisk/opcode](https://github.com/getAsterisk/opcode) - A powerful GUI app and Toolkit for Claude Code - Create custom agents, manage interactive Claude Code sessions, run secure background agents, and more.
 - [OpenCut-app/OpenCut](https://github.com/OpenCut-app/OpenCut) - The open-source CapCut alternative
+- [thedaviddias/llms-txt-hub](https://github.com/thedaviddias/llms-txt-hub) - 🤖 The largest directory for AI-ready documentation and tools implementing the proposed llms.txt standard
 - [google-gemini/gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.
 - [MotiaDev/motia](https://github.com/MotiaDev/motia) - Modern Backend Framework that unifies APIs, background jobs, workflows, and AI Agents into a single core primitive with built-in observability and state management.
 - [hackylabs/deep-redact](https://github.com/hackylabs/deep-redact) - Redact sensitive information from strings, arrays and objects.